gwen-interpreter/gwen/README.md

     in a way that requires no development on behalf of the user.

-If the above engine suits your automation needs, then you can download and start using the above engine straight away.
+If the above engine suits your automation needs, then you can download and start using it straight away.
 If on the other hand you would like to use gherkin features to drive a different type of automation then you can develop a new engine for that purpose (and share it too if you like).

 Automation by Interpretation
 ----------------------------